-where OPTION="VALUE" is replaced with valid options (attributes) for the pan compiler ant tasks.
+where ...options... is replaced with valid options (attributes) for the pan compiler ant tasks.
 The following tables describe all of the attributes supported by the these tasks (task panc-version accepts no option).

-Option Description Required de- bugNsIn- clude Pattern to apply to template namespace to determine whether to activate debugging output.
-No. Default value: '^\$' debugN- sExclude Pattern to apply to template namespace to determine whether to exclude debugging output.
-No. Default value: '.+' initial- Data A compile-time expression that evaluates to an dict.
-This dict is used as the root dict for all compiled object templates.
-A convenient mechanism for injecting build numbers and other metadata into the profiles.
-No. Default value: null (empty dict) include- Root Directory to use as the root of the compilation.
-Yes. includes Set of directories below the include root to use in the compilation.
-This is a "glob".
-Yes. outputDir formats The directory that will contain the output of the compilation.
-A comma-separated list of output formats to use.
-The accepted values are: "pan", "pan.gz", "xml", "xml.gz", "json", "json.gz", "txt", "dep", "dep.gz" and "dot".
+Option Description Required debugNsIn- Pattern to apply to template namespace to determine whether to activate No. Default clude debugging output. value: '^\$' debugN- Pattern to apply to template namespace to determine whether to exclude No. Default sExclude debugging output. value: '.+' initialData A compile-time expression that evaluates to an dict.
+This dict is used as the No. Default root dict for all compiled object templates.
+A convenient mechanism for value: null injecting build numbers and other metadata into the profiles. (empty dict) include- Directory to use as the root of the compilation.
 Yes.
-No. De- fault value: 'pan,dep' maxItera- tion maxRe- cursion Maximum number of recursive calls.
-No. De value: 50 logging Enable different types of logging.
-The possible values are: "all", "none", "in- clude", "call", "task", and "memory".
-Multiple values may be included as a comma- separated list.
-The value "none" will override any other setting.
-No. logFile The name of the file to use for logging information.
-This value must be defined in order to enable logging.
-Yes, if log- ging attribute is used. warnings Sets whether warnings are printed and whether they are treated as fatal errors.
-Al- lowed values are 'on', 'off', and 'fatal'.
-No. Default value: 'on' verbose Whether to include a summary of the compilation, including number of profiles com- piled and overall memory utilization.
-No. Default value: false checkDe- penden- cies Whether or not to check dependencies and only build profiles that have not changed.
-No. Default value: true debug- Task Emit debugging messages for the ant task itself.
-If the value is 1, then normal debug- ging is turned on; if the value is greater than 1 then verbose debugging is turned on.
-A value of zero turns off the task debugging.
-No. Default value: 0 ignore- Depen- dency- Pattern A pattern which will select dependencies to ignore during the task's dependency cal- culation.
-The pattern will be matched against the namespaced template name.
-No. Default value: null batchSize If set to a positive integer, the outdated templates will be processed in batches of batchSize.
-No. Default value: 0 nthread The number of threads to use for profile processing.
-The default value of zero will use the a number equal to the number of CPU cores on the machine.
-No. Default value: 0
+Root includes Set of directories below the include root to use in the compilation.
+This is a Yes. "glob". outputDir The directory that will contain the output of the compilation.
+Yes. formats A comma-separated list of output formats to use.
+The accepted values are: No. Default "pan", "pan.gz", "xml", "xml.gz", "json", "json.gz", "txt", "dep" and "dot". value: 'pan,dep' maxItera- Set the maximum number of iterations.
+This is a failsafe to avoid infinite loops.
+No. Default tion value: 10000 maxRecur- Maximum number of recursive calls.
+No. Default sion value: 50 logging Enable different types of logging.
+The possible values are: "all", "none", No. "include", "call", "task", and "memory".
+Multiple values may be included as a comma-separated list.
+The value "none" will override any other setting. logFile The name of the file to use for logging information.
+This value must be defined Yes, if logging in order to enable logging. attribute is used. warnings Sets whether warnings are printed and whether they are treated as fatal errors.
+No. Default Allowed values are 'on', 'off', and 'fatal'. value: 'on' verbose Whether to include a summary of the compilation, including number of No. Default profiles compiled and overall memory utilization. value: false checkDe- Whether or not to check dependencies and only build profiles that have not No. Default pendencies changed. value: true debugTask Emit debugging messages for the ant task itself.
+If the value is 1, then normal No. Default debugging is turned on; if the value is greater than 1 then verbose debugging is value: 0 turned on.
+A value of zero turns off the task debugging. ignoreDe- A pattern which will select dependencies to ignore during the task's No. Default pendency- dependency calculation.
+The pattern will be matched against the namespaced value: null Pattern template name. batchSize If set to a positive integer, the outdated templates will be processed in batches No. Default of batchSize. value: 0 nthread The number of threads to use for profile processing.
+The default value of zero No. Default will use the a number equal to the number of CPU cores on the machine. value: 0